 Module description

-You’ll develop an essential knowledge and understanding of concepts of chemistry and the skills needed to use them in new and changing situations.
+You’ll develop an essential knowledge and understanding of these core concepts as well as the skills needed to use them in new and changing situations.

 This Chemistry Foundation module will prepare you for the successful study of chemistry at an undergraduate level, including a range of degrees at the Faculty of Natural, Mathematical & Engineering Sciences.
 It provides a strong foundation for further study in several degrees, including Chemistry MSci or Chemistry BSc, Chemistry with Biomedicine MSci, and Psychology BSc.